-In the run-up to the 2020 election, and in the midst of an impeachment campaign to unseat its President, it’s no secret that much of the civilized world is laughing at the United States of America.
+In the run-up to the 2020 election, after an abortive impeachment campaign to unseat its President, it’s no secret that much of the civilized world is laughing at the United States of America.

 So, what’s wrong with that?

 Nothing if your business is being a clown; but everything if you purport to be the leading nation and role model for the Free World while wielding the most fearsome war machine that history has ever experienced.

 It's all about role models.
 47% of American women voted Donald 'Grab-em-by-the-pussy' Trump, a professed racist and sexual predator, in 2016 and will likely do so again in 2020.
 Apparently, they believe he makes a great role model for their sons, while the role model for women and girls in the USA is Melania Trump (see www.francescorizzuto.com/post/first-lady-of-porn).
 I won’t delve into the whys and wherefores of this deplorable situation, but it’s pretty clear that the country has finally gotten the government it deserves.
 After all, America is a democracy.
 A significant percentage of its voters, as well as the venerable old Electoral College, has selected these two individuals – let’s call them Individual 1 and Individual 1.1 – as their best and brightest.